tum-ens/urbs/doc/api.rst

 validation.py
 ~~~~~~~~~~~~~
-makes sure that the input given is not leading to an infeasible or non-sensical
+This file makes sure that the input given is not leading to an infeasible or
-model.
+non-sensical model.
 It generates error messages for certain known errors.
-It is a
+It is
-organically growing script.
+a organically growing script.

+.. automodule:: urbs.validation
+    :members: